-- What were their main needs at the time?
-(For example, food, a place to live, healthcare or medicine, fleeing the area.) - · Was there anyone or anywhere that could help?
-(For example, a safe space in the community, any organization helping out.) - · Did they get any help from organizations?
+- Was there anyone or anywhere that could help you? (for example, a safe space in the community, any organization helping out) - Did they get any help from organizations?
 Did other people?
 Did the help meet their needs?
-Was it easy or difficult to get?
+Was it easy or hard to get?
 Did the kind of help they got match their needs?
-Fill in here any specific group information.
-(For example, "did the kind of help match the needs of people with disabilities?") - · Did anything block them from getting help?
-(For example, the people giving support or services did not speak their language, they could not travel to the site of support of services, no one was offering the right support or services.)
-Fill in here any specific group information.
-(For example, "was there anything blocking elderly people specifically from getting help?") - How could the help (support and services) have been better?
-How could the help have been made safer?
-How could it be easier to find and use?
+Fill in here any specific group information, for example, "did the kind of help match the needs of people with disabilities?" - Did anything block them from getting help?
+For example, the people giving support or services did not speak their language, they could not travel to the site of support of services, no one was offering the right support or services.
+Fill in here any specific group information, for example, "was there anything blocking elderly people specifically from getting help?"